 This file can be opened in Internet Explorer for interest.
 While most of it makes little sense the one thing of interest is the date.
 As stated I last tested this on the 23 Feb 2017 and got a new ticket.

-Select I Don’t Have a Product Key:
+During installation select I Don’t Have a Product Key:

 Install the Correct Edition of Windows 10 corresponding to the Free Upgrade: